vgteam/libbdsg/PYBIND_README.md

 cd ..
 ```

 3. Now you can run the actual binding-generating script. **Note that the first time you run it, it downloads and builds an entire C++ compiler**, so it may take a long time.
-Also note that it can't yet detect the core limit of a container; it tries to use all the cores of the hoist machine for its compiler build.
+Also note that it can't yet detect the core limit of a container; it tries to use all the cores of the host machine for its compiler build.
 To run it:
 ```
 ./make_and_run_binder.py
 ```